 As an office manager, you'll be responsible for completing several administrative tasks.
-These include hiring and firing employees, conducting performance evaluations, training new employees and supervising others.
+These include hiring and firing employees, conducting performance evaluations, training new employees, and supervising others.

 Approving formal requisitions, conducting general business operations and maintaining paperwork and personnel records may fall into your jurisdiction as well.

-Part of your job will be to find ways to do your job better.
+Part of your role will be to find ways to do your job better.
 If you can identify inefficiencies in how your office runs and provide solutions, you may be able to save your employer a lot of money and save your colleagues a lot of aggravation.

 Attention to Detail